RyutaroHashimoto/machine_learning/README.md

 # machine_learning
-This is a repository my ML・DL code stored
+This is a repository my ML and DL code stored